KEEPING DUCKS AND GEESE

 Ducks and Geese are very hardy animals to keep, as in our experience, if you worm them regularly, it is very rare for them to become ill.

-They can suffer sometimes from a condition called Bumble Foot, which is where the skin on their feet can form a hard corn and this can be quite sore for them.
+Ducks and geese can suffer sometimes from a condition called Bumble Foot, which is where the skin on their feet can form a hard corn and this can be quite sore for them.
 This can be caused from walking on something hard, like a stone.
-We have only ever had this happen to one duck and this was treated with a trip to the Vet, a gauze wrap on the foot to keep it clean and dry.
+In five years we have only ever had this happen to two ducks; the first was treated by the Vet, who cut it out and wrapped a gauze wrap around the foot to keep it clean and dry.
 This was reinforced with a course of antibiotics.
 The second time under the instruction of a vet, we removed the corn ourselves and followed the same procedure.

 Weak or Shaky Legs